-It's amazing how a few simple materials like colored paper, washi tape, and punched paper flowers can be transformed into these beautiful bookmarks.
+These beautiful bookmarks are a wonderful craft that even little ones can help make because they're so easy to create.
+It's amazing how a few simple materials such as colored paper, washi tape, and punched paper flowers can be transformed into these beautiful bookmarks.
 Kids will be able to unleash their creative side and choose the colors they want to use for the flowers and bookmarks.
-Follow these examples, or let kids design their own flower placement!Continue to 2 of 12 below.
+Follow these examples, or let kids design their own flower placement.

 - Hole punch (optional)

 You can use colored cardstock weight paper as your base, but if you want a heavier and sturdier bookmark that'll last you through lots of use, get some cardboard and glue colored paper on top of it.

 Use the back of a writing pad, which is firm but can be cut easily.

 If you're using a cardboard base and colored paper, use a craft paper trimmer to cut the colored paper or draw a straight line and use scissors to make the cut.
 Cut one for each side for a total of two pieces.

 Seal Edges With Washi Tape